nicebucket-org/nicebucket/README.md

 ## Roadmap

 Want to see what's coming next?
-Check out our [ROADMAP.md](ROADMAP.md) to see planned features and improvements.
+Check out our [ROADMAP.md](ROADMAP.md) to see what's up next.

 ## License